 3] Removing your device from HP Touchpoint Manager

-To what I have read in the documents, during the uninstallation process, you can choose to remove your device from the HP Touchpoint Manager account.
+From what I have read in the documents, during the uninstallation process, you can choose to remove your device from the HP Touchpoint Manager account.
 If you skip this, the only administrator can remove the device later from the HP Touchpoint Manager web portal.

 To remove the drive, you will need to use your account name and password.
 Once verified, you can choose to un-enroll from the HP Touchpoint Manager account.